sokanacollectiveCRM/documentation/docs/backend/implementation.md

 - `{fee}`
 - `{deposit}`

-Whereever these keywords are used in a document, our route will use the library **docx-templater** to populate those fields.
+Whereever these keywords are used in a document, our route will use the library **docx-templater** to populate those fields. **This is case sensitive**.

 This generated document is then converted to a pdf using **docx-pdf**, and then sent back to the caller as a buffer.